What is a budget in Everhour

 You can also set a limit to track time over the budget.
 It sends a browser notification for a user who tries to track time above the budget.

-Another options are: to exclude time of non-billable tasks from a budget (applies by default to a money budget), exclude expenses (available only if a budget is in money), show budget to non-admins, start an overall budget from a specific date.
+Another options are: to exclude time of non-billable tasks from a budget (applies by default to a money budget), exclude expenses (available only if a budget is in money), show budget to non-admins.

 The dashboard with budgets